Product Owner Anti-Patterns — 33 Ways to Improve as a PO

 No other role in Scrum can contribute to mediocre outcomes like the Product Owner—garbage in, garbage out.
 Therefore, the following list of some of the most common Product Owner anti-patterns might be a starting point to reflect on the role; maybe, there is room for improvement?

 If you recognize some anti-patterns in your daily work, why don’t you ask the rest of the Scrum Team for support?
 For example, run a Retrospective with teammates and stakeholders on how the team is doing regarding figuring out what is worth building.

 🗞 Shall I notify you about articles like this one?
 Awesome!
 You can sign up here for the ‘Food for Agile Thought’ newsletter and join 35,000-plus subscribers.

 🎓 Join Stefan in one of his upcoming Professional Scrum training classes!

 📅 Join 230-plus peers on May 30, 2022: HoA #42: The Skinny on Lean Roadmapping and OKRs w/ Janna Bastow.

 The Role of the Product Owner According to the Scrum Guide

-- Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next; and,
+- Ensuring that the Product Backlog is transparent, visible and understood.

 Cannot see the form?